CornerHouse is “Training the World to Listen.” CornerHouse is your best resource for learning and understanding forensic interviewing.

-CornerHouse has now trained over 29,000 professionals from every Minnesota county, every state in the continental United States, Hawaii, Alaska and 18 foreign countries including the investigators of the International Criminal Court at the Hague.
+For more than 20 years, CornerHouse has provided world-class training to over 29,000 professionals from every Minnesota county; every state in the United States; and in 18 foreign countries, including the investigators of the International Criminal Court at the Hague.

 CornerHouse has 25 years of experience conducting forensic interviews.
 CornerHouse’s trainers have expert knowledge of relevant research and direct experience as active forensic interviewers.
 CornerHouse training curriculums and instructional materials are based on both the extensive review of literature in the field and the clinical experience of our staff.
 Curriculums are regularly updated to incorporate emerging research and best practices.
 Courses are designed to produce competent forensic interviewers who can defend their interviews in court.

 CornerHouse’s trainers are national speakers and practicing forensic interviewers that excel at meeting the unique needs of individual learners and jurisdictions.
 Learners experience a supportive environment that values each individual’s professional expertise and experience.
 Training courses include interactive participation and experiential learning activities.
 Video-recorded examples are used to engage learners and increase their knowledge of forensic interviewing skills.
 The skills taught during class will be practiced through participation and observation of role-playing exercises that include immediate feedback from peers and instructors.

 CornerHouse training is designed for individuals who are active members of a multidisciplinary response to child abuse including: forensic interviewers, child/adult protection workers, tribal social service investigators, law enforcement officers, and prosecuting attorneys.
 Ideally, multidisciplinary teams will attend training together to maximize training outcomes and the team’s potential.